Real-Time Dam Levels

 Water Level Analysis

 Moolabah Weir is currently operating near maximum storage limits.
-Standing at an impressive 95.3%, the total volume sits at 3 GL.
+With current readings at 97.6%, the reservoir holds a robust 3 GL.
 Such elevated levels ensure uninterrupted supply for the surrounding catchments.

 Agricultural & Economic Significance